CarbonLDP/carbonldp-js-sdk/doc/README.md

 ### <a name="Carbon-HTTP-Header-Value" />Class Carbon.HTTP.Header.Value

-> Class wrapper for a string value of a HTTP header
+> Wrapper class for a value of an HTTP header.

 #### <a name="Carbon-HTTP-Header-Value-Constructor" />Constructor